php-fig/fig-standards/proposed/http-message.md

      * - If a scheme is present, "://" MUST append the value.
      * - If the authority information is present, that value will be
      *   concatenated.
+     * - If the path is rootless and the authority information is present, the
-     * - If a path is present, it MUST start with a "/" character.
+     *   path MUST be prefixed by a "/" character.
+Otherwise, the path can be
+     *   concatenated without additional delimiters.
      * - If a query string is present, it MUST be prefixed by a "?" character.
      * - If a URI fragment is present, it MUST be prefixed by a "#" character.
      *